-A tequila brand that PortMA has been measuring at experiential marketing activations for a couple of years consistently has a low target consumer reach relative to other brands.
+A tequila brand that PortMA recently measured through experiential marketing activations had consistently lower target consumer reach relative to other brands.
 The first time I reported this finding, we thought it could be a data anomaly.
 However, target demographic reach barely improved as more data arrived.
-We researched the activation strategy and discovered some key insights into why reach has been so low for so long.
+We researched the activation strategy and discovered some key insights into why reach had been so low for so long.

-One activation goal is to engage as many 22 to 29 year old men as possible at events so that they leave with intent to purchase the brand and tell their friends about it.
-On-site survey results in our most recent recap report suggested that only 11% of consumers at the events were 22 to 29 year old men.
+One activation goal is to engage as many 22 to 29-year-old men as possible at events so that they leave with the intent to purchase the brand and tell their friends about it.
+On-site survey results in our most recent recap report suggest that only 11% of consumers at the events were 22 to 29-year-old men.
 By contrast, 33% of consumers at events for a different tequila brand in the same campaign fit its respective target demographic – three times higher than the brand we’re talking about!

-Women were reached at activations more frequently than men (57% vs. 43%).
-So, why were teams not adjusting their strategy to engage more men?
+Women are reached at activations more frequently than men (57% vs. 43%).
+So, why are teams not adjusting their strategy to engage more men?

 I knew I couldn’t justify showing this low percentage (11%) without some insight as to why.
 I noticed many of the field staff reports commented that margarita samples were provided.
 Makes perfect sense for consumers to sample a tequila brand in the form of a margarita.
 But I found it peculiar that a margarita was the sample of choice when the teams are trying to reach men 22 to 29.
 I thought women tend to prefer margaritas.
 Men?
 Not so much.